This article was updated with new data on February 3, 2020.

 Top drivers of engagement across age groups

 This image shows that there is a lot of consistency, with a few notable exceptions, as to what’s driving engagement across age groups.
-Particularly, company confidence and social connection, matter more when it comes to engagement for the older generations.
+Particularly, motivation, vision, and innovation matter more when it comes to engagement for the older generations.

 Older employees are less likely to look for another job